DataCater/datacater/CONTRIBUTING.md

 Some examples of when to log information:
 - An unexpected exception has occurred (e.g. a timeout exception)
     - Provide more context: Where did the timeout occur?
 What data payload caused the timeout?
 - Authentication Exception (don't log an unauthorized exception, don't log because of incorrect credentials)
     - Provide more context: What provider was used?
 - Too many failed attempts
     - You have a process that sometimes fails because a service hasn't started yet so your code retries periodically.
 After `X`-amount of attempt a message could be logged, since the service might actually be unavailable.

 some example of when to NOT log information:
 - An entity could not be updated when rest endpoint is called
     - this information should be returned to the user
 - An object was created successfully
 - A standard object has been created (such as a pipeline object)
 - A standard application process has begun (such as `starting validation process`)

+### What information should be logged
+#### Exception Log Messages
+We should aim to log exception messages in order to give users and admins context and more information on what potentially went wrong.
+The following questions should be answered with these log messages.
+- Why was the exception thrown by DataCater?
+- What parameter led to the Exception?
+  - In e.g. `URIInvalidException`, because of invalid String for a URI, then the String should be printed out.
+  - Be cautious not to expose user information
+- What error happened
+- what data was used to cause this error
+- when did the error happen

+#### Informational Log Message
+These types of log messages are used to give application administrators contexts to user errors, users errors can be for example, a stream could not be created due to incorrect user data.
+The following questions should be answered with these log messages.
+- when did the error occur
+- what data was used to cause the error
+- what api path did the user call

+#### The Minimal Amount of Context That Should Always be Logged
+We should always aim to provide just the right amount of context when logging an error.
+This can be tricky, because sometimes we are logging information without knowing the actual cause behind the error.
+We should aim to at least always provide a minimum of information with every log entry, so that a developer can always look at an entry and know where to look and debug the codebase by just reading the error message in the logs.

+#### Exclude sensitive information
+Be careful when working on parts of the application that could internationally contain sensitive data.
+In these cases, it could be useful to not include the data payload when logging.
+In some cases, an object id could be provided for more context, such as a Tenant/UserID instead of a username but only where the id belongs to a persisted object that an administrator can access.

+#### Avoid adding too much Context
+Having too much information in a log message is a thing.
+Image a deploymentID being logged for an object before it has been saved to the database.
+The error causes it to not be persisted, but the admin assumes it should be in the DB.
+This would waste time in searching for the object and potentially cause the assumption of an error that doesn't actually exist.

 ### How information should be logged.
 #### Log in JSON Format